antheaddigital/zimmyb-site/README.md

 Site Management
 ---------------
 ### Adding a new book:
 1. Admin -> Posts -> New Post.
-Give post a title.
-Under Custom Fields create a new custom field for book_copy_key.
+  * Give post a title.
+  * Under Custom Fields create a new custom field for book_copy_key.
+  * Set category to Books.
 2. Add book info to books array : /books/_books.php
 3. Create php page file in /books/_books.php and name it the book_copy_key value.
 All content for the book page is managed on the created book php file.
 All images are store in /books/imgs/.
 ```php